 Trying to get a comfortable plus size airline flight can be a nightmare for the larger person.
-Small seats and aisles, the long walk from the check-in area to the gate, and the frequent insensitivity of passengers and crew can all contribute to an unpleasant flying experience.
+Small seats with limited legroom, narrow aisles, the long walk from the check-in area to the gate, holiday crowds, and the frequent insensitivity of passengers and crew can all contribute to an unpleasant flying experience.

 But, with careful planning, your flight can be safe and enjoyable.
 Follow the guidelines listed below in order to maximize your comfort while flying.

 Tips to Getting a Comfortable Plus Size Airline Flight